atjhc/sif/README.md

 ## Chatter

-Chatter is a lightweight scripting language modeled after [HyperTalk](https://en.wikipedia.org/wiki/HyperTalk), Apple's scripting language built for [HyperCard](https://en.wikipedia.org/wiki/HyperCard).
+Chatter is a lightweight scripting language inspired by [HyperTalk](https://en.wikipedia.org/wiki/HyperTalk) (and by extension, [AppleScript](https://en.wikipedia.org/wiki/AppleScript)), the scripting language built for [HyperCard](https://en.wikipedia.org/wiki/HyperCard).
 This is very much a work in progress; the grammar is not complete, and the runtime is pretty unstable.
 It's also pretty limited in functionality, and mostly just useful for scratching the itch of nostalgia.

 Since you probably just want to see the language, here is a sample chatter script that solves FizzBuzz:
 ```